Congressional Gold Medal

-The Congressional Gold Medal is the oldest and highest civilian award in the United States, alongside the Presidential Medal of Freedom.
+The Congressional Gold Medal is the oldest and joint-highest civilian award in the United States, alongside the Presidential Medal of Freedom.
 It is bestowed by vote of the United States Congress, signed into law by the president.
 The Gold Medal expresses the highest national appreciation for distinguished achievements and contributions by individuals or institutions.

 The congressional practice of issuing gold medals to occasionally honor recipients began with members of the military during the American Revolution.
 The practice soon extended to individuals in all walks of life and in the late 20th century also to groups.
 The congressional medal honors those, individually or as a group, "who have performed an achievement that has an impact on American history and culture that is likely to be recognized as a major achievement in the recipient's field long after the achievement."

 There is no general statutory scheme for creation of the award.
 When a Congressional Gold Medal is deemed appropriate, Congress provides for the creation of each medal by passing a law to that effect.
 Each chamber of Congress (the House and the Senate) imposes super-majority sponsorship rules to begin consideration.
 Each medal is ordered to be uniquely designed and cast in gold by the United States Mint.
 Thus, there are significantly fewer gold medals than presidential medals.
 U.S. citizenship is not a requirement.
 As of 29 November 2023, 184 people, events, or institutions have been awarded a Congressional Gold Medal.

 History

 Since the American Revolution, Congress has commissioned gold medals as its highest expression of national appreciation for distinguished achievements and contributions.
 The medal was first awarded in 1776 by the Second Continental Congress to General George Washington.
 Although the first recipients were military figures who participated in the American Revolution, the War of 1812 and the Mexican–American War, Congress broadened the scope of the medal to include actors, authors, entertainers, musicians, pioneers in aeronautics and space, explorers, lifesavers, notables in science and medicine, athletes, humanitarians, public servants, and foreign recipients.
 The medal is normally awarded to persons, but in 1979 the American Red Cross became the first organization to be honored with a gold medal.

-As of 2021, at least 7 people had been awarded more than one gold medal: Winfield Scott (1814 for the War of 1812 and 1848 for the Mexican–American War), Zachary Taylor (1846, 1847, and 1848 for the Mexican–American War), Lincoln Ellsworth (1928 and 1936 for polar exploration), Hyman G. Rickover (1958 for the "Nuclear Navy" and 1982 for his entire career), Staff Sergeant Warner Katz (Office of Strategic Services and Merrill's Marauders WW2 also the first Merrill's Marauder to kill a Japanese Soldier), Ranger Randall Ching and Ranger Raymond Lee (2020 for serving in WW2 as a Chinese-American and 2022 for serving as a US army ranger).
+As of 2021, at least seven people had been awarded more than one gold medal: Winfield Scott (1814 for the War of 1812 and 1848 for the Mexican–American War), Zachary Taylor (1846, 1847, and 1848 for the Mexican–American War), Lincoln Ellsworth (1928 and 1936 for polar exploration), Hyman G. Rickover (1958 for the "Nuclear Navy" and 1982 for his entire career), Staff Sergeant Warner Katz (Office of Strategic Services and Merrill's Marauders WW2 also the first Merrill's Marauder to kill a Japanese soldier), Ranger Randall Ching and Ranger Raymond Lee (2020 for serving in WW2 as a Chinese-American and 2022 for serving as a US army ranger).